The West Cumbria Coal Mine

 The campaign against the mine

 In October 2020 the County Council decided in favour of a proposal which had undergone many revisions, this time due to threat of legal challenge by KCCH.
-Among other things it recognised the UK’s obligations for net zero by 2050, and shortened the mine’s lifetime to end on 31st December 2049.
-In its first application WCM wanted to operate until 2070 and it was subsequently shortened to 2050.
+Among other things it recognised the UK’s obligations for net zero by 2050, and shortened the mine’s lifetime to 31st December 2049.
+In its first application WCM wanted to operate until 2070 and it was later shortened to 2050.

 After the government cross-party Committee on Climate Change published its 6th Carbon Budget in December, its chair Lord Deben wrote to Jenrick suggesting he needed to think again if the Budget’s requirements were to be fulfilled .
 These Budgets set out, sector by sector, how reduced emissions can be achieved.
 Ahead of the UK hosting COP26, a swell of opinion was growing at home and abroad that this proposal would seriously undermine the UK’s credibility on climate change.
 In March Jenrick bowed to pressure and finally called it in.